Trump will announce a ‘major trade deal’ with the UK Thursday

 “Big News Conference tomorrow morning at 10:00 A.M., The Oval Office, concerning a MAJOR TRADE DEAL WITH REPRESENTATIVES OF A BIG, AND HIGHLY RESPECTED, COUNTRY.
 THE FIRST OF MANY!!!”
 Trump posted Wednesday night on Truth Social.

+“This should be a very big and exciting day for the United States of America and the United Kingdom,” he said in a separate message.

+British Prime Minister Keir Starmer said he will make a statement about the outcome of trade talks with the United States later on Thursday.
+Speaking at a conference in London, he said: “Talks with the US have been ongoing and you’ll hear more from me about that later today.”

-In his post, Trump didn’t specify which country, but his administration has suggested it is in active negotiations with India, the United Kingdom, South Korea and Japan.
+Trump’s administration has previously suggested it is in active negotiations with India, the UK, South Korea and Japan.
 Trump’s top trade adviser, Peter Navarro, told CNN Tuesday that he suspected the UK may be the first country to sign a trade agreement with the United States.

 The Financial Times on Tuesday reported that a UK trade deal could be signed this week and could exempt the United States from some non-tariff trade barriers, including the UK’s 2% digital services tax charged to US technology companies.
 In exchange, the United States may ease the tariff burden on the UK, perhaps reducing or exempting the country from 25% tariffs on aluminum, steel and autos, the FT reported.